Fumani Shilubana: Early life

-He was born on 22 March 1980 in small village Shiluvana, Tzaneen, Limpopo, South Africa.
-His father Clifford Shilubana was a school head master at Mlungisi Primary School and mother Nsatimuni Mundhlovu who is a Mozambican/South African was a nurse at Shiluvana Hospital.
-He has two younger sisters: Labani Mgimeti and Kumani Shilubana and an older brother Tebogo Maake.
+Born on 22 March 1980 in Shiluvana, Tzaneen, Limpopo, South Africa, Shilubana was delivered at Douglas Smith Hospital, a missionary facility in his village.
+His birth was complicated by the umbilical cord being wrapped around his neck, resulting in early speech difficulties that he later overcame through training in Speech and Drama.
+His father, Clifford Shilubana, was a school headmaster at Mlungisi Primary School, while his mother, Nsatimuni Mundhlovu, a Mozambican-South African, worked as a nurse at Shiluvana Hospital.
+He is the great-grandson of Pontia Mundlovu and the grandson of Abilio Pontia Mundlovu and Anah Musirindzi Nkovana from Magudu, Mozambique, and is connected to the Nkuna royal family as the great-grandson of Dududu Shilubana and the grandson of John Magutsu Shilubana and Asnat Ntsanwisi.
+Shilubana has two younger sisters, Labani Mgimeti and Kumani Shilubana, and an older brother, Tebogo Maake, whom he met at around age 12 or 13.

 Personal life

 Fumani is the proud and a blessed father of three children, one boy and two girls Vulani Pontia, Nganakati-Nsuku and Fumani Nkateko Shilubana.

 Shilubana matriculated in 1998 at Mathews Phosa College in Mpumalanga, he enrolled at the University of Venda in 1999 to study Bachelor of Science (BSc) in Agriculture which he didn't complete and in 2000 he enrolled for Industrial Engineering at Tshwane University of Technology which he also dropped out when he wanted to pursue modelling in Italy, he also didn't go after enrolling for Speech and Drama Program at the South African State Theatre under the mentorship of the Play writer and Director Mpumelelo Paul Grootboom.

 He started playing Basketball at age 15, he learnt about the game after his mother bought him a Basketball rule book, at 19 years he attended Basketball Trials at the University of Limpopo and was selected to represent Limpopo Province for the men senior team for the SASSU games at the annual tournament in Cape Town.